Privacy on trial: How encryption laws and backdoors threaten us all

 “For competent authorities, access to electronic evidence is not only essential to conduct successful investigations and thereby bring criminals to justice, but also to protect victims and help ensure security.”
-These words — lifted from a leaked European Council memo — echo the sentiments of legislatures around the world who seek to weaken the privacy of their citizens to supposedly protect them from ‘criminals’.
+These words — lifted from a leaked European Council memo — echo the pro-backdoor sentiments of legislatures around the world who seek to weaken encryption and endanger the privacy of their citizens to supposedly protect them from ‘criminals’.

 Similar efforts can be seen worldwide, from the Five Eyes alliance bemoaning the “significant challenges to public safety” caused by end-to-end encryption, to the Brazilian “Fake News Bill” which seeks to mandate traceability in private messaging.
 The growing antipathy toward digital rights on display in these instances illustrates a misunderstanding of the differences between physical and digital privacy.